 The New Jersey-Israel Commission was placed under the purview of the Department of State in July, 2007.
 Prior to this, the Commission came under the New Jersey Commerce, Economic Development & Tourism Commission (which is now the New Jersey Commerce Commission).

-The economic development committee identifies opportunities for increased economic development between New Jersey and Israel, including joint business ventures and capital investment.
+New Jersey and Israel share a critical economic and business relationship.
+The Commission identifies opportunities for increased economic development between New Jersey and Israel, including joint business ventures, business attraction, and capital investment.